9 Advanced Affiliate Marketing Strategies to Increase Your Sales

 1. Own the entire SERP with multiple affiliate websites

 Have you found a lucrative product or keyword?
-Try building multiple websites around that niche and rank multiple pieces of content around your most profitable keywords.
+Try building multiple affiliate websites around that niche and rank more than one piece of content around your most profitable keywords.

 This strategy is used by some of the biggest names in the content publishing industry.